-Belarusian nuclear power plant near Ostrovets, placed about 20 km from Lithuanian border and 50 km from its capital Vilnius, raises a lot of concerns by the public and the experts for numerous technical violations and legislation breaches as well as of the human rights during its construction.
-In particular, the excavation for the reactor building´s first unit was started without the project license or state expertise.
-Andrey, Tatyana and other activists and organizations wanted to tell to Russian prime minister about these issues when he came to Minsk to sigh credit agreement for the Ostrovets nuclear power plant, and request him to step down from the project.
-Critics also mentioned, that the project strengthens the dependence of Belarus on the Russian Federation.
+The Belarusian nuclear power plant near Ostrovets, located about 20 km from the Lithuanian border and 50 km from its capital, Vilnius, raises a lot of concern on the part of the public and experts because of its numerous technical violations and breaches of legislation as well as of human rights during its construction.
+In particular, the excavation for the reactor building has been started without a project license or state expertise.
+Andrey, Tatyana, and other activists and organizations wanted to tell the Russian Prime Minister about these issues when he came to Minsk to sign the credit agreement for the Ostrovets nuclear power plant and request him to step down from the project.
+Critics have also mentioned that the project strengthens the dependence of Belarus on the Russian Federation.

-A strong opposition began to form among citizens and experts, but it´s a hard job to be an environmental activist in Belarus, and since the beginning of the antinuclear campaign, the people involved have been experiencing oppression by governmental institutions.
+A strong opposition has been formulated among citizens and experts, but it is hard to be an environmental activist in Belarus.
+Since the beginning of the antinuclear campaign, the people involved have been experiencing oppression by governmental institutions.

 Violating public order

-On October 9 2009, Russian nuclear expert Andrey Ozharovskiy was arrested for 7 days in Belarusian town Ostrovets under hooliganism charges.
-It was a day of public hearing on Environmental impact assessment (EIA) of Belarusian nuclear power plant project.
-Andrey was invited there by NGO Ecohome, as an expert critic of the official environmental impact assessment, and was also officially registered as a participant of that hearing.
-Nevertheless, he was detained by the secret service officers on his way to the hearing.
-They handled him over to police who also seized his documents.
+On October 9, 2009, Russian nuclear expert Andrey Ozharovskiy was arrested and held for seven days in the Belarusian town of Ostrovets on hooliganism charges.
+It was on the day of public hearing on Environmental Impact Assessment (EIA) of the Belarusian nuclear power plant project.
+Andrey was invited to the NGO Ecohome as an expert critic of the official environmental impact assessment, and was also an official registered participant in that hearing.
+Nevertheless, he was detained by secret service officers on his way to hearing.
+They handed him over to the police, who also seized his documents.

 They were both detained by the police before they reached their destination.
-Their alleged offence was of violation of the public order by using brutal language on the street,
+Their alleged offense was the violation of public order by using brutal language on the street

-As a result, the district court sentenced Tatyana Novikova to 5 days and Andrei Ozharovsky to 10 days in prison, but on top of that, the police banned Izharovsky from entering Belarus within the next 10 years and he was deported.
+As a result, the district court sentenced Tatyana Novikova to five days in prison and Andrey Ozharovskiy to 10, but on top of that, the police banned Ozharovskiy from entering Belarus within the next 10 years and he was deported.

-Their colleagues - Ecohome member Irina Sukhy (who was planning to help delivering the open letter to the Russian Embassy) and human rights activist Mihail Matskevich (who wanted to help detainees), were also detained the same day 18th of July 2012 near the offices of Green Network and convicted of hooliganism.
+Their colleagues, Ecohome member Mihail Matskevich (who was planning to help to open the letter to the Russian embassy) and Mihail Matskevich (who wanted to help them), were also on the same day, July 18, 2012 the offices of the Green Network and charged with hooliganism.
 Irina was fined and Mihail arrested.

 Preventive arbitrary detentions

-On April 26, 2013, a group of environmental activist from NGO Ecohome were collecting banners in the flat of organization's founder, Irina Sukhy.
+On April 26, 2013, a group of environmental activists from the Ecohome NGO were collecting banners in the flat of the organization's founder, Irina Sukhy.
 Tatyana Novikova was among them.
-They were just planning to leave the flat and start on the traditional Chernobyl March, organized annually in Minsk to remember the sad anniversary.
+They were just planning to leave the flat and start the traditional Chernobyl March, organized annually in Minsk to remember the sad anniversary.

-Suddenly, police officers dressed in civilian clothes appeared, stopped the people coming out from the flat and detained them for several hours.
-Tatyana was, on the other hand, blocked by the police for another three hours in the flat – despite the fact she was authorised as an organizer of the Chernobyl March by official application for permission for such a public event.
-The detained activists were released from the police station at 9 p. m., when the march was already over.
+Suddenly, police officers dressed in civilian clothes appeared, leaving the people who were coming out of the flat, and detained them for several hours.
+Tatyana was, on the other hand, blocked in the flat by the police for another three hours.
+She was authorized as an organizer of the Chernobyl March by an official application for permission to organize such a public event.
+The detained activists were released from the police station at 9 pm, when the march was already over.

-It is a common practice for police officers in Belarus to detain activists in order to prevent their participation in street actions or other planned activities.
+It is common practice for police officers in Belarus to detain activists in order to prevent them from participating in street events or other planned activities.
 They call it preventive detention.

-Although Belarusian anti-nuclear campaign still continues, the Ostrovec power plant is under construction, so the entire case has an open end so far… More information can be found at Ostrovec nuclear plant – we are against!
-(Russian only) and on the Facebook page of the Belarus Antinuclear Campaign - https://www.facebook.com/antinuclear.belarus/
+Although the Belarusian anti-nuclear campaign still continues, the Ostrovets power plant is under construction, the entire case is open-ended so far… (Russian only) and the Facebook page of the Antinuclear Campaign - https://www.facebook.com/antinuclear.belarus/